csiro-wsn/tutedocs/OS/OS.1-Getting_Started.md

 ```shell
 west build
 ```
-This will look at predefined build configuartion settings and build an application as specified.
+This will look at predefined build configuration settings and build an application as specified.
 The west meta-tool can be used to perform many other functions, see [3] for a detailed breakdown of it's features.
 In this course, you will be using west to build, flash and maintain your workspaces.

 ## **1.3 Zephyr Documentation**
 The Zephyr documentation is well written and contains all the intricate details about Zephyr and it's features.
 Throughout this course and application development, you will need to refer back to these documentation to understand;

 1. The Build and Configuration Systems                              [4]
-2. Device Tree (A way of describring hardware config to the OS)     [7]
+2. Device Tree (A way of describing hardware config to the OS)      [7]
 3. Application Development (App config options/Kernel config)       [6]
 4. API Usage                                                        [8]
 5. Using an Interactive Kconfig interfaces (Optional)               [5]